CatsPunch/About/README.md

 - 👋 Hi, I’m @CatsPunch and it's a pleasure to meet you.
 I hope we'll get along like orange mocha frappuccino time!
 IYKYK
-- 👀 I’m interested in learning, creating systems, & cannabis (among other things).
+- 👀 I’m interested in learning, creating systems, & cannabis.
 - 🌱 I’m currently learning coding so I can build a new system to help others.
 - 💞️ I’m looking to collaborate on some NFTs.
 - 📫 How to reach me? https://opensea.io/collection/catspunchnft or IG DM '@CatsPunchNFT'.